 Needless to say I turned around immediately.
 I had made a huge mistake continuing up.
 Storms build rapidly and that short half mile had given this one plenty of time to fire up.
 Quite a few lightning bolts were coming from those clouds and every one was getting closer.
 Oh you know, no better place to be during an inbound lightning storm than a fire lookout on an exposed ridge!!!
 Jake dog and I had to get down and get down fast.

 Ahead of us was a fully exposed 3 mile descent with little cover.
 The gravity of the situation clicked for me and I must say, my pack has never felt lighter!
 I ran, yelling at Jake to “go, go go!” and my heart started pumping a little bit faster.
-The problem was that instead of descending, we were traversing Nason Ridge, a very prominent, open ridge.
-Lightning was getting closer by the second and every mile felt like it took forever.
+The problem was that instead of descending, we were traversing Nason Ridge, a very prominent, open ridge with zero trees or shelter.
+Lightning was getting closer by the second and I was basically one gigantic lightning rod.
 This was not good.

 We finally hit a short stretch of trail that climbed up to the highest, most open spot on the ridge before entering a small grove of trees, pretty much the only cover anywhere.
 Jake and I sprinted as fast as we could across the ridge just as a bolt of lightning lit up the sky.
 The crack of thunder was instantaneous.
 The storm was right on top of us.